 2 .
 Camilla Teething Relief

 I heard about this from a friend before I heard about Earthley’s Teeth Tamer.
 These are a great store bought option but I like Teeth Tamer better.
-These work fine and we still used them if we don’t have Teeth Tamer.
+These work pretty well and we still used them if we don’t have Teeth Tamer.

 3 .
 Frozen applesauce bites